 Mahmood Opens Up About Personal Growth and Artistic Evolution Since the Pandemic

 In this interview, we get a closer and more detailed look into the meaning and message of his new album “Ghettolimpo”.
-Childhood influences from mythology and video games found its way into not only the visuals but the whole concept of this piece.
-With songs like “T’amo” for the first time we get a closer look into Mahmood’s Sardinien roots.
+Childhood influences from mythology and video games found their way into not only the visuals but the whole concept of this piece.
+With songs like “T’amo” for the first time, we get a closer look into Mahmood’s Sardinian roots.
 Even the name of the album has a background that you might have been previously unaware of.
 But not to worry, all is revealed in TITLE’s exclusive with Mahmood himself.

 View this post on Instagram